 Use a complementary online advertising strategy to attract more people to your site so you can add them to your list.
 Contextual and search campaigns are effective ways to achieve this.
 Measure the effectiveness of the combined campaigns.

 Remove targeting restrictions (for example, country and language)

-Since remarketing can help you reach your ideal customers, you should be able to show them ads no matter where they're on the web.
+Since remarketing can help you reach your ideal customers, you should be able to show them ads no matter where they are.
 Your site visitors may be multi-lingual and may access your site from around the world, so make sure that in your campaign settings you select to target all languages.
 When you choose your location targeting, keep in mind that you should be able serve customers in the regions you target.

 Extend the duration of your lists

 Increasing the duration of your list -- from 30 to 60 days, for example -- allows you to engage with people who visit your site within the specified time period.
 The longer the duration, the more users you have on your list (in most cases).

 Implement conversion tracking and focus on top performing sites

 Conversion tracking lets you see how many conversions you're getting from your remarketing campaign.
 You can also evaluate your performance on the sites that showed your ads and decide how to bid and optimize based on this data.

 If you realize that you're spending a large percentage of your budget on one or two sites but you aren't getting enough conversions to justify the investment, you could decrease your bid for this site or exclude the site from your campaign.
 Conversely, if a handful of sites are performing exceptionally well and delivering a low CPA, you may want to increase your bid on these sites.